 Type 2 diabetes

-It’s also possible that blood sugar levels in some people with coronavirus rise due to the stress the body is under when trying to fight the infection, or because of some of the drugs used to treat it.
+It’s also possible that blood glucose (sugar) levels in some people with coronavirus rise due to the stress the body is under when trying to fight the infection, or because of some of the treatments used to treat it.

 This could play a role in new cases of diabetes developing.
 But we don’t yet know if, or when, high blood sugar levels in people with coronavirus return to normal after they have fully recovered.

-Scientists are working hard to find answers and are building a database of new cases of diabetes in people with coronavirus, called the CoviDiab registry.
+An international group of top diabetes researchers are building a database of new cases of diabetes in people with coronavirus, called the CoviDiab registry.
 This will give them the information they need to carry out more thorough studies and discover more.
-On top of this, the government has pledged £18.5 million to fund research to better understand and treat the longer term effects of coronavirus.
-These projects could give us important insights into new cases of diabetes after coronavirus.

 More research, including the PHOSP-COVID study, will help us to fully understand this better.
 The UK-wide study is following 10,000 people who were in hospital with coronavirus to monitor the long-term impact of the virus on their health.
 This study will include people with type 2 diabetes and will help us to understand how their condition has been affected.